Ashland, Pennsylvania: Geography

 Ashland is located along the northern boundary of Schuylkill County at 40°46′54″N 76°20′40″W (40.781587, -76.344426).
-A small portion of the borough, comprising less than 1% of its area, extends north into Columbia County.
+A small portion of the borough, constituting less than 1% of its area, extends north into Columbia County.
 Butler Township of Schuylkill County borders Ashland to the east, south, and west, while Conyngham Township of Columbia County borders the borough to the north.
 According to the United States Census Bureau, Ashland has a total area of 4.3 sqkm, all land.

 Ashland is served by Pennsylvania Route 54 and Pennsylvania Route 61.
 PA 54 leads east-northeast 3.5 mi to Girardville and 9 mi to Shenandoah, and northwest 16 mi to Elysburg.
 PA 61 leads north 2.5 mi to Centralia and then west 4 mi farther to Mount Carmel, and east 7 mi to Frackville.
 The two highways share Centre Street, the main street through Ashland.

 The majority of Ashland is forest, with an urban area in the center.
 Most of the borough's terrain is steep hills, but the hills are gentler near the center.
 The southern border of the borough follows the top of Ashland Mountain, which rises 400 to 600 ft above the center of town, except where Mahanoy Creek, a tributary of the Susquehanna River, passes through a water gap in the mountain in the southeast part of the borough.